- Background Information

 - Should evidence support that benefits outweigh adverse events, then best practice guidelines can be developed.

-- Epilepsy Tasmania supports further clinical trials to reach this evidence base.
+- Epilepsy Tasmania supports current clinical trials and seeks further clinical trials to be established to build the evidence base.

 - The unregulated manufacture, supply or possession of cannabis, in any form, is illegal in all states of Australia.